MSBL offers a spring recreation season for youth in grades Pre-K (age 4) - 8th grade.

 Parents must provide the following:

-• All first-time managers and coaches must be certified through the Rutgers SAFETY Clinic (or equivalent).
-The Rutgers SAFETY Clinic (Sports Awareness for Educating Today’s Youth ™) is a three-hour program that meets the “Minimum Standards for Volunteer Coaches Safety Orientation and Training Skills Programs” (N.J.A.C.
-5:52) and provides partial civil immunity protection to volunteer coaches under the “Little League Law” (2A:62A-6 et. seq.)
+All first-time managers and coaches are required to complete certification through the Rutgers SAFETY Clinic.
+The clinic, officially known as "Sports Awareness for Educating Today’s Youth™," is a three-hour program that fulfills New Jersey's “Minimum Standards for Volunteer Coaches Safety Orientation and Training Skills Programs” (N.J.A.C.
+5:52) and offers partial civil immunity to volunteer coaches under the “Little League Law” (2A:62A-6 et. seq.).

 MSBL REC Rules